iomesh/docs/docs/deploy-iomesh-cluster/install-iomesh.md

       diskDeploymentMode: "hybridFlash" # Set the disk deployment mode.
       ```

-    - Specify platform

-      IOMesh 支持部署在三种 cpu 架构中，分别是 amd64/aarch64/hygon_x86_64，请保证该配置与 K8s 集群节点的 cpu 架构一致
+    - Specify the CPU architecture.
+Ensure the value you specify is consistent with that of the Kubernetes cluster.

+      Values include: `amd64` for Intel x86_64, `hygon_x86_64` for Hygon x86_64, and `aarch64` for Kunpeng AArch64.

       ```yaml
-      platform: "amd64" # Support: amd64/aarch64/hygon_x86_64
+      platform: "amd64" # Specify the CPU architecture.
       ```

-    - Specify IOMesh edition.
+    - Specify the IOMesh edition.

-      In case you have purchased the Enterprise Edition, set the value of `edition` to `enterprise`. platform 为 aarch64/hygon_x86_64 时仅支持企业版。For details, refer to [IOMesh Specifications](https://www.iomesh.com/spec).
+      If you have purchased the Enterprise edition, then set the value of `edition` to `enterprise`.
+For details, refer to [IOMesh Specifications](https://www.iomesh.com/spec).

+      Note that you can only choose `enterprise` if the CPU architecture is either Kunpeng AArch64 or Hygon x86_64.

       ```yaml
-      edition: "community" # Community Edition will be installed.
+      edition: "community" # Specify the IOMesh edition.
       ```

-   - An optional step: The number of IOMesh chunk pods is 3 by default.
+   - An optional step.
+The number of IOMesh chunk pods is 3 by default.
 If you install IOMesh Enterprise Edition, you can deploy more than 3 chunk pods.

       ```yaml
         iomesh: